khumarahn/p-var/README.md

 // p_var is a template, so it is enough to include the header
 #include "p_var.h"

-// type for data points, in this case planar vectors typedef std::array<double, 2> vecR2;
+// define a type for data points, in this case R^2 typedef std::array<double, 2> vecR2;

-// distance function
-double dist(vecR2 a, vecR2 b) {
+// define a distance function, here L^1 double dist(vecR2 a, vecR2 b) {
 	return std::abs(b[0]-a[0]) + std::abs(b[1]-a[1]);
 }